thingsdb/ThingsDB/gke/README.md

 ```

-Apply the StatefulSet: (the file may be copied from above of can be downloaded [here](statefulset.yaml))
+Apply the StatefulSet: (the file may be copied from above or can be downloaded [here](statefulset.yaml))

 ```
 kubectl apply -f statefulset.yaml